-These workshops will normally be of two-class period duration and are aimed mainly at Transition Year students, but can be adapted for Religion, Geography, CSPE and a number of other subject areas at both Junior and Senior level.
+Security, Ethical Trade, Gender Equality, UN Global Goals (SDGs) and Climate Change.
+These workshops will normally be of two-class period duration and are aimed mainly at Transition Year students, but can be adapted to other subject areas at both Junior and Senior level.
 Our workshops aim to engage students through a variety of activities and themes and help them connect their lives and actions with the wider Global population - in particular with the poorest people on the planet - rural families across Africa.